DarkFlippers/unleashed-firmware/ReadMe.md

 	- New frequency analyzer [(by ClusterM)](https://github.com/DarkFlippers/unleashed-firmware/pull/43)
 	- Press OK in frequency analyzer to use detected frequency in Read modes [(by derskythe)](https://github.com/DarkFlippers/unleashed-firmware/pull/77)
 	- Long press OK button in Sub-GHz Frequency analyzer to switch to Read menu [(by derskythe)](https://github.com/DarkFlippers/unleashed-firmware/pull/79)
-	- New option to use timestamps + protocol name when you saving file, instead of random name - Enable in `Radio Settings -> Time in names = ON`
+	- New option to use timestamps + protocol name when you saving file, instead of random name or timestamp only - Enable in `Radio Settings -> Protocol Names = ON`
 	- Read mode UI improvements (shows time when signal was received) (by @wosk)
 	- External CC1101 module support (Hardware SPI used)
 	- **Hold right in received signal list to delete selected signal**